AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/inbox.md

 - Will revert with `Inbox__FailedToWithdrawFees()` if the transfer call fails.

 ## `get()`
-Retries the `entry` for a given message.
-The entry contains fee, occurrences, deadline and version information.
+Retrieves the `entry` for a given message.
+The entry contains fee, number of occurrences, deadline and version information.

 ```solidity
 function get(bytes32 _entryKey)